Act (drama): History

-Roman theatre was the first to divide plays into a number of acts separated by intervals.
+Roman theatre divided plays into a number of acts separated by intervals.
 Acts may be further divided into scenes.
-In classical theater, each regrouping between entrances and exits of actors is a scene, while later use describes a change of setting.
+In classical theater, each regrouping between the entrances and exits of actors is a scene, while later use describes a change of setting.

 Modern plays often have only one level of structure, which can be referred to as either scenes or acts at the whim of the writer, and some writers dispense with firm divisions entirely.
-Successive scenes are normally separated from each other in either time or place, but the division between acts is more to do with the overall dramatic structure of the piece.
-The end of an act often coincides with one or more characters making an important decision or having an important decision to make, a decision which has a profound impact on the story being told.
+Successive scenes are normally separated from each other in either time or place, but the division between acts has more to do with the overall dramatic structure of the piece.
+The end of an act often coincides with one or more characters making an important decision or having an important decision to make, a decision that has a profound impact on the story being told.

 Contemporary theatre, in line with screenwriting and novel forms, tends towards a three-act structure.
-Many operettas and most musicals are divided into just two acts, so, in practice, the intermission is seen as dividing them, and the word "act" comes to be used for the two-halves of a show whether or not the script divides it into acts.
+Many operettas and most musicals are divided into just two acts, so, in practice, the intermission is seen as dividing them, and the word act comes to be used for the two-halves of a show whether or not the script divides it into acts.